GDD 2

 Technology

-Your game should include one of the concepts outlined in this section.
-If you can not integrate any of these concepts or if you have a different unique feature that you want to integrate in your game, contact the tutors before submitting your game idea.
+Besides the requirement to create a VR game, your game should include at least one of the concepts outlined in this section.
+If you have a different unique feature that you want to integrate into your game, contact the tutor before submitting your game idea.

 Alternative Controls